outofcoffee/imposter/README.md

             -Dcom.gatehill.imposter.keystorePath=./server/src/main/resources/keystore/ssl.jks \
             -Dcom.gatehill.imposter.keystorePassword=password

-This uses a self-signed certificate for TLS/SSL.
+**Note:** This uses a self-signed certificate for TLS/SSL.
 You can also choose your own keystore.
 If you need to trust the self-signed certificate when using the default, the keystore is located at `server/src/main/resources/keystore` and uses the secure password 'password'.